maoxuli/live-camera/updates/README.md

 # updates

-This is the reserved location for software update.
+This is the reserved location for software updates.